-- Be a Global Covenant of Mayors (GCoM) signatory2 - Have a climate action plan/strategy covering the whole city (e.g. SECAP/SEACAP/CAP or equivalent) - Commit to engage and to allocate appropriate resources to the roll-out of this Urban Transition Mission
+Each municipality in the joint application needs to be a signatory of the Global Covenant of Mayors, have a climate action plan/strategy covering the whole city (e.g. SECAP/SEACAP/CAP or equivalent) and commit to engage and to allocate appropriate resources to the roll-out of this Urban Transition Mission.